MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

 1. In Microsoft Edge, press `Ctrl`+`Shift`+`Space`.
 Edge Command Palette opens.

 1. Start typing in the input box.
-For example, type **tabs** to display commands about tabs management, or type **bookmark** to display commands about bookmarks (shown below).
-Or, press `>` to list all DevTools commands that are available in Edge Command Palette.
+For example:
+   * Press `>` to list the available DevTools commands.
+   * Type **tabs** to display commands about tabs management.
+   * Type **bookmark** to display commands about bookmarks:

    ![Edge Command Palette with the word "bookmark" typed in, and a list of related commands](./media/command-palette-bookmark.png)

 1. Press the Up or Down arrow keys to select the command you want to execute, and then press `Enter`.

-Examples of several useful commands are below.
+Examples of several useful commands are shown below.

 <!-- ====================================================================== -->